hugohil/pi-geo-station/README.md

 > WIP

-> A nomad sensors station build with the pi
+A collection of tools and scripts (node and python) to built a nomadic geo station with a raspberry